Constants

 #define MOD %

-GCBASIC special constant
+A GCBASIC special constant

-Forever is a special constant.
+FOREVER is a special constant.
 For Graphical GCBASIC users think of this as 'false'.
 For those not using Graphical GCBASIC think of this as a non numeric value that has no value.
-You can use Forever in a DO-LOOP but not in a REPEAT-END REPEAT loop, as the in the later case the REPEAT will have no value and you will create an error condition.
+You can use FOREVER in a DO-LOOP but not in a REPEAT-END REPEAT loop, as the in the later case the REPEAT will have no value and you will create an error condition.

 Precedence of Constants within GCBASIC.